hiulit/kaleistyleguide/README.md

 ## Inspiration and alternatives

-Kalei is heavily influenced by the following projects and blog posts:
+Phytoplankton is heavily influenced by the following projects and blog posts:

 * [Pea.rs](http://pea.rs/)
 * [KSS](http://warpspire.com/posts/kss/)